California Department of Resources Recycling and Recovery (CalRecycle)

 Assembly Bill (AB) 32 Scoping Plan

-The California Global Warming Solutions Act of 2006 (AB 32, Núñez, Chapter 488, Statutes of 2006) established the world's first comprehensive program of regulatory and market mechanisms to achieve real, quantifiable, cost-effective reductions of GHGs.
-In response to Assembly Bill 32, the Air Resource Board developed the Scoping Plan which contains the main strategies California will use to reduce the greenhouse gases (GHG) that cause climate change.
-The proposed scoping plan was released on October 15, 2008 and approved at the Board hearing on December 12, 2008.
+The California Global Warming Solutions Act of 2006 (AB 32, Núñez, Chapter 488, Statutes of 2006) established the world’s first comprehensive program of regulatory and market mechanisms to achieve real, quantifiable, cost-effective reductions of greenhouse gases (GHG).
+In response to Assembly Bill 32, the California Air Resources Board developed the Scoping Plan which contains the main strategies California will use to reduce the GHGs that cause climate change.
+The proposed Scoping Plan was released on Oct.
+15, 2008 and approved at a board hearing on Dec.
+12, 2008.

 CalRecycle's AB 32 Scoping Plan Responsibilities

-The California Air Resources Board (ARB) AB 32 Scoping Plan identifies CalRecycle as lead in developing recycling-based solutions aimed at reducing greenhouse gases.
+The Scoping Plan identifies CalRecycle as lead in developing recycling-based solutions aimed at reducing GHGs.
+Meeting AB 32 measures has the added benefit of assisting California in adapting to climate change.
 These measures include:

 For More Information